Tesla Service History by VIN

 A car’s repair history helps reveal potential mechanical issues and costly past fixes.
 The report includes:

-- Major Repairs Done: Information about battery replacements, motor repairs, software fixes, and structural repairs that could affect the car’s performance.
+- Major Repairs Completed: Information about battery replacements, motor repairs, software fixes, and structural repairs that could affect the car’s performance.

-- Problem Areas: Identifies parts that require frequent servicing, highlighting potential reliability concerns.
+- Problematic Areas and Components: Identifies parts that require frequent servicing, highlighting potential reliability concerns.

 Having the report of Tesla’s service history benefits buyers and sellers in many ways.